kmgallahan/Style-as-Code/docs/The_Best_Practices/use_of_this.md

 ## Performance

-No difference. `this.` is removed by the compiler.
+There is no difference in performance when using `this.`, as it is removed by the compiler.

 ## Analyzers